pnikic/clint/README.md

 ```

 ## Notes
-* The page is currently in Croatian.
-With little effort, it can be translated to any language
 * The repository includes sample PGN files from the [42nd Chess Olympiad][4], which are present only for illustrational and testing purposes.
 PGN files include
   * r1.pgn - 40 games
   * r2.pgn - 144 games